Project Information

 • A Preliminary roadway corridor study completed by Thomas and Hutton confirmed that Harrietts Bluff Rd and Sheffield Island Rd have sufficient capacity today to account for the proposed community.
 The preliminary study is provided in the download section below.

-• Thomas and Hutton is completing a detailed Traffic Impact Study to make certain these roadways and impacted intersections can support the increased traffic from the proposed community.
+• Thomas and Hutton completed a detailed Traffic Impact Study to make certain these roadways and impacted intersections can support the increased traffic from the proposed community.
 The TIS report is provided in the download section below.

 • Required traffic improvements will be completed during project delivery in coordination with the City of Kingsland and Camden County.